Frijol/climate-change/notes/energy/oil.md

 # Oil

 ## Economic trends
+* Most energy sources use oil pricing as a benchmark for economic feasibility, but oil prices vary widely in a way not necessarily related to supply/demand - e.g. OPEC artificially restricts supply to drive prices
 * As oil price/barrel increases, American oil becomes more economically feasible (primarily in the lower 48) [EIA, 20][EIA]

 ## Oil availability